 Mourning Dress in the Victorian Age

 The Industrial Revolution affected the practice of wearing mourning dress, creating new rules of fashion that extended beyond the aristocracy.
 Technological advances created a new, growing middle class.
-Improved manufacturing techniques enabled mass production of dull black fabrics, crepe, and mourning jewelry.
+Improved manufacturing techniques enabled the mass production of dull black fabrics, crepe, and mourning jewelry.

-By the mid 19th century, the wearing of appropriate mourning dress was a sign of respectability.
+By the mid-19th century, the wearing of appropriate mourning dress was a sign of respectability.

-Queen Victoria had a huge influence on the fashions of the mid to late 1800's.
+Queen Victoria had a huge influence on the fashions of the mid-to-late-1800s.
 After the death of her husband, Prince Albert in 1861, Queen Victoria wore black clothing until her own death in 1901.

 Full mourning lasted a full year and consisted of clothing made of dull black fabrics without embellishment or jewelry.
-A women in full mourning wore a veil to cover her face when she left the house.
+A woman in full mourning wore a veil to cover her face when she left the house.
 She avoided balls and frivolous events during that time.

 Victorian Mourning Dress and the Commercialization of Grief

 The increased manufacturing technology of the Victorian age created a vast market for mourning dress.
 Dresses made of crepe came in many styles for the different mourning periods.
-Advertisements hawked mourning bodices, skirts, capes, veils, black bonnets, black indoor caps, gloves, fans, and black edged handkerchiefs.
+Advertisements hawked mourning bodices, skirts, capes, veils, black bonnets, black indoor caps, gloves, fans, and black-edged handkerchiefs.

-Women's magazines offered advise on mourning etiquette for all types of bereavement.
+Women's magazines offered advice on mourning etiquette for all types of bereavement.
 In 1881, Sylvia's Home Journal suggested that mothers wear black crepe for 6 weeks following the death of the mother-in-law or father-in-law of her married children.

 Special trimmings and time periods were suggested for cousins, aunts, uncles, and other relatives.

-The Death of Mouring Dress
+The Death of Mourning Dress

 By the 1920s, the practice of wearing mourning dress began to subside.
-However, heavily Catholic countries still adhered to the practice as did folks of the older generation.
+However, heavily Catholic countries still adhered to the practice, as did folks of the older generation.

-Well into the 20th century, men often wore black arm bands; and black clothing was often worn at funerals.
+Well into the 20th century, men often wore black armbands; and black clothing was often worn at funerals.

-Today, few people in Western developed urban areas wear black clothing during bereavement.
+Today, few people in Western developed urban areas wear black clothing during bereavement, though black is often worn at funerals.
 But wearing mourning dress did offer a kind of protection for the bereaved.
 Other people understood at a glance that a widow was in grief.
-Expectations and demands were lowered, a quiet kind of sympathy offered, and even strangers could see that a person what not at their best, having suffered a terrible loss.
+Expectations and demands were lowered, a quiet kind of sympathy offered, and even strangers could see that a person was not at their best, having suffered a terrible loss.

 Encyclopedia of Clothing and Fashion, edited by Valerie Steele; Scribner Library